nedseb/codal-stm32/system/CMSIS_5/CMSIS/DSP/README.md

 This last symbol is required because if no transform functions are included in the build, then by default all flags related to FFT tables are ignored.

+## Bit Reverse Tables CMSIS DSP

+It is a question coming often.

+It is now detailed [in this github issue](https://github.com/ARM-software/CMSIS_5/issues/858)

+Someone from the community has written a [Python script to help](https://gist.github.com/rosek86/d0d709852fddf36193071d7f61987bae)